Housing Rehabilitation Loan Program

 What is the Housing Rehabilitation Loan program?

-This program comes from an annual grant provided on a formula basis to communities to provide suitable living environments and expand economic opportunities for low and moderate-income households.
+This program comes from both federal grants and local revolving loan funds to provide suitable living environments and expand economic opportunities for low and moderate-income households.

 Repairs may include, but are not limited to: